Froggy Bottom: US foreign policy and politics from a French perspective

-I am a historian, researcher at Sorbonne University in Paris.
+I am a historian, associate researcher at Université Paris 3 Sorbonne Nouvelle University (CREW).

 CV/Resume and publications: LinkedIn

 I grew up in Paris with an American father, a French mother, and two little sisters.
 I still have strong family ties on both sides of the Atlantic.

-In a previous life, I worked as a journalist in New York, Paris and Latin America.
+In a previous life, I was a journalist in New York, Paris and Latin America.
 In 2000, I was the “Young Journalist” laureate of the Hachette Foundation for print media.
 Mostly freelancing (in French and English) from Paraguay to Cuba, also New York on « Silicon Alley« , the Meatpacking District, and this too; including a great interview (in German) with Rem Koolhaas, another (in English) with David Dinkins; and even articles for Forbes.